 - 5% GIT, in lieu of all national and local taxes; and - Tax and duty-free importation of capital equipment required for the technical viability and operation of the registered facilities or activities.

-Any income from activities of ACPT outside the PEZA-registered activities is subject to RCIT or MCIT whichever is higher at the rate of 25% and 2%, respectively, in 2024 and 25% and 1.5%, respectively, in 2023.
+Any income from activities of ACPT outside the PEZA-registered activities is subject to RCIT.